-Your team can have a large squad of students, and they can be from any year in secondary school, though of course most speakers will be senior students.
+Your team can have a large squad of students, and they can be from any year in primary school, though in general they'll be in either Year 5 or Year 6.
 For a debate, only 4 students compete, and then for their next debate it can be a slightly or completely different group of 4.
 If you have 2 teams, then they need to be made up from separate squads.
 That means once a student has debated for one team they are banned from ever appearing in a debate for the other team.
 In the debate itself, 3 students will take turns giving a speech and the 4th student is the team adviser, helping in preparation and during the debate with notes and rebuttal tips.